The Unspoken Truth about Divination Cards

 Now, almost 22 years after the debacle, and although I've worked with Angel Tarot cards, I still don't own a standard Tarot deck.

-And what's funny (to me) about that is, the Angel Tarot cards are still Tarot cards, even if they are couched by their angelic flavor and energy.
+And what's funny (to me) about that is, the Angel Tarot cards are still Tarot cards, even if their angelic flavor and energy couch them.
 They are still truth-tellers.
 They're still linked to spirit, albeit via the angel realms.

 And that brings me to that unspoken truth about divination cards - Tarot and otherwise: They are truth-tellers.